tvmlabs/tvm-sdk/tvm_cli/README.md

 `<path_to_keys or seed_phrase>` - either the keyfile for the wallet making the stake, or the seed phrase in quotes

-`--depool_fee <depool_fee>` - value in tons, that is additionally attached to the message sent to the DePool to cover its fees.
+`--depool_fee <depool_fee>` - value in VMSHELLs, that is additionally attached to the message sent to the DePool to cover its fees.
 Change is returned to the sender.
-The default value, used if this option isn't configured, is 0.5 tons.
+The default value, used if this option isn't configured, is 0.5 VMSHELLs.
 It should be increased only if it proves insufficient and DePool begins to run out of gas on execution.

 Example: